Joey2522/fitness-tracker/README.md

 ## Continued Development
-- Add a working password privacy reveal/hide "eye" icon.
+- Implement responsive design to ensure a seamless transition across various devices.
--
+- Expand the range of tracked activities and exercises.
--
+- Integrate nutrition tracking features to help users maintain a holistic approach to health.
--
+- Provide access to wellness resources, including articles, recipes, and expert advice.

 ## License & Copyright ©